cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
- - Progress on startup after the settings picker screen
- - Clean up Temp Directory - keep list of temporary files, try delete on launch/close
  - Clean up the main window - split out context - consider creating a control?
  - Sorting needs better visual indicators
  - Folder Name in Lists needs to open in Explorer when clicked
  - Revisit og and dublin metadata - reference site not code and is it used correctly?
 Other tags that could be included?
  - Is everything getting HMTL Encoded - are there spots with leaks? (tests?)
  - RSS - Does title need CDATA to be completely safe?
 Or?
- - Basic Style for the Html Table output
+ - Basic Style for the Html Table output - maybe inline Pure or another more minimal framework?
  - Give all labels Targets
  - Figure out a system to allow StatusContext to help out postioning a new window vs the launch window